 Worship of the Lamb of God (5:8-10)

-8ó And when He had taken the book, the four living creatures and the twenty-four elders fell down before the Lamb, having each one a harp and golden bowls full of incense, which are the prayers of the saints.
+8ó And when He had taken the book, the four living beings and the twenty-four elders fell down before the Lamb, having each one a harp and golden bowls full of incense, which are the prayers of the saints.

-And when He had taken the book: The living creatures and elders immediately recognize the significance of the Lamb removing the book.
+And when He had taken the book: The living beings and elders immediately recognize the significance of the Lamb removing the book.
 By the awesome One seated on the throne allowing the Lamb to take the book, the implication is that the Lamb has the authority to reveal the sovereign judgments of God.
-Bowing to the Lambís authority, the creatures and elders show their respect and submission to Godís choice by falling down before the Lamb.
+Bowing to the Lambís authority, the living beings and elders show their respect and submission to Godís choice by falling down before the Lamb.
 It would be prudent if those on the earth showed the same respect (cf. Ps 2).

 having each one a harp: Grk. kithara, a hand-held musical instrument, having strings and a wooden frame.
 Ancient Hebrews had two stringed instruments, the lyre (Heb. kinnor) and the harp (Heb. nebel), which were used to accompany singing for religious purposes, as well as recreation and relaxation.
 In the LXX kithara translates both kinnor and nebel.
 The difference between the two instruments is that the harp typically had ten or twelve strings (cf. Ps 33:2; 92:3) (Josephus, Antiquities of the Jews, VII, 12:3).
 The harp was larger than the lyre with a deeper tone.
 During the second temple era there were never less than two harps or more than six in the temple orchestra (Edersheim 52).